williamnixon20/OS-Project/README.md

 3. Done crud filesys

 ## MILESTONE 3
 1. ls -- Done
-2. cd -- Done Note: for ".." and "file".
+2. cd -- Done
 3. mkdir -- Done
-4. whereis -- Done Note: for name only (no extension)
+4. whereis -- Done
-5. cat -- Done (No extension, No Multiple Buffer)
+5. cat -- Done KEYBOARD STUCK IF MULTIPLE BUFFER
-6. rm -- Done (No Extension)
+6. rm -- Done
 7. cp -- Done (No Extension)
-8. mv not done
+8. mv not done (No Extension)

 # How to run
 1. Be on root directory, run `make disk` to generate new disk.